 Constantan is nickel and copper-based alloy wire that has a high resistivity and is mainly used for thermocouples and electrical resistance heating.
 It has a constant resistivity over a wide range of temperatures.

 Primarily, constantan is composed of Nickel and Copper.
 It contains 60% of nickel and 40% of copper.

-Constantan has a number of special characteristics due to which it is known as the most versatile alloy that is available.
+Constantan has a number of special characteristics due to which is known as the most versatile alloy that is available.
 Some of its important characteristics are:

 - High specific heat resistance

 Melting point – 1225 to 1300 oC